-The candidate's experience begins as soon as he or she starts looking for a job.
-The latter will try to evaluate, through information found on the web, the values of your company and its HR management during recruitment, working contexts, and leave management.
+The candidate's experience begins as soon as they start looking for a job.
+More likely than not, they’ll try to evaluate, through information found on the web, your company values, and its HR management during recruitment, day-to-day work, and leave management.

-This is why it is important to have a good employer brand across social media platforms and with your employees, who are ambassadors of your brand.
+This is why it’s important to have a good employer brand image across all of your social media accounts, and, more importantly, with your employees, who are the ambassadors of your brand.

-By highlighting your employer brand (corporate culture, strategy, values, etc.), you attract candidates who are not only interested in the position but also tempted to join the collective adventure offered by your company.
+By highlighting your employer brand (corporate culture, strategy, values, etc.), you attract candidates who aren’t just interested in the position but also tempted to join the collective adventure offered by your company.

-Similar to inbound marketing, inbound recruiting will allow you to attract more qualified job candidates and make them come to you rather than go looking for them.
+Similar to inbound marketing, inbound recruiting will allow you to attract more qualified candidates and make them come to you rather than having to go look for them.

 By sharing job boards on social networks, job sites, recruitment agencies, and alumni networks, you will be able to attract as many candidates as possible.

-That being said, this operation can be time-consuming.
-However, with recruitment systems, you can do this within a few clicks.
-All you have to do is create your job board, and publish it once and the software takes care of sharing the ad to the sites you have chosen.
+That being said, this can be time-consuming.
+However, with recruitment systems, it only takes a few clicks.
+All you have to do is create a job board, publish it, and the software takes care of sharing the ad to the sites you have chosen.

-Process and sort all of the resumes and cover letters you receive, whether they come from job boards, the recruitment page of your website or even unsolicited applications.
-With e-recruitment, everything is centralised to help you follow-up applications in record time.
+Process and sort every resume and cover letter you receive, whether they come from job boards, your website’s recruitment page, or even unsolicited applications.
+With e-recruitment, everything is centralized to help you follow up on applications in record time.

 Moreover, if you decide to reject candidates, you will still leave a positive image of your company because you took the time and consideration to answer the candidate.

-As you have seen above; there are many benefits to using e-recruitment, however, there are a few disadvantages as well.
+As you saw above; there are plenty of benefits to using e-recruitment, however, there are a few disadvantages.

 Here are some of the main disadvantages of using e-recruitment: